Before you register at the Registration in National Childcare Register (LRK)

 Your staff must satisfy a number of professional requirements.
 The professional qualifications differ depending on the job.
 The website Kinderopvang Werkt (in Dutch) gives extensive information on the different qualifications.
 As the owner of the childcare centre, you don’t need a degree or certificate, but you must ensure responsible childcare.
 Are you unsure if your applicant or employee has the required qualifications?
 Use the online Diploma Check (in Dutch) to find out if their diploma is good enough.
 The collective labour agreement for childcare (caoKinderopvang, in Dutch) lays down the labour agreements for the entire childcare sector.

-As of 1 January 2025, all childcare professionals have to have language level 3F (for speaking, listening and holding conversations).
+From 1 January 2025, all childcare professionals must have language level 3F (for speaking, listening and holding conversations).
 Moreover, some municipalities have the additional requirement of F2 for writing if you work for a pre-school education.
 You also need a certificate for working with babies.
-Read more about these changes on Rijksoverheid.nl (in Dutch).
+Read more about these changes on Rijksoverheid (in Dutch).

 6. Calculate the professional childcarer – child ratio (bkr)